Occupy movement: England

 On 11 November, police arrested 179 people believed to be EDL supporters on Armistice Day after apparent threats to the St Paul's camp were posted on Facebook.
 176 were released without charge and 3 were bailed "pending further inquiries".

 On 15 November, an Occupy camp was established in the centre of Leicester near the Highcross shopping centre.
 On 25 November an Occupy camp was established in Liverpool near the Walker Art Gallery.
 Starting on 30 November 2011 following a national strike action, a body of students occupied the University of Sheffield Arts Tower in solidarity with, but not limited to, the Occupy movement.

 On 17 October 2014 a new camp was established in Parliament Square, Westminster by a group called Occupy Democracy.
 The camp was part of a campaign for greater transparency in democracy as well as an end to lobbying.
 The camp lasted two days until police swept in, giving protestors 30 minutes to leave or face arrest.
 Any items that could be used for sleeping have been deemed illegal under the Police Reform and Social Responsibility Act 2011, created after the original occupation.
 The eviction was live streamed, showing police dragging protesters away.
 Police said there was one arrest.
 Fifty to a hundred protesters remained in the park overnight.
-On their website, the group says their goal is "to direct the energy from current single issue struggles into a critical mass that can radically challenge the corrupt and unrepresentative system".
+On their website, the group said their goal is "to direct the energy from current single issue struggles into a critical mass that can radically challenge the corrupt and unrepresentative system".